Ultimate Guide to Reception Timeline

 But really, please don't follow the tradition and make your speech list short and simple!

 - Parents of bride and/or groom

 Where should people stand during speeches?

-We highly recommend that the person giving the speech should stand on the dance floor for everyone to see them.
-When the speech giver stands behind the couple it is not so flattering because the couple has to strain their necks to look back at the person.
+We highly recommend that the person giving the speech stand on the dance floor where everyone including the couple can see them.
+When the person giving the speech stands behind the couple it is not so flattering because the couple has to strain their necks to look back at the person.

 Always ask the MC to direct the speaker to stand on the dance floor.

 Create some kind of hand signal with your MC in the event that a guest that's not supposed to obtains the microphone.
 That way the MC can cut them off before things get out of hand.
 Also, you never end up looking bad because the MC did all the dirty work for you!

 First Dance (Between 3 - 5 minutes)

 The special moment when the married couple has all eyes on them on the dance floor.
 Some couples spend months learning and choreographing their first dance while others wing it.
 There is no right or wrong.
 It's simply what fits best for you and your partner.

 Some couples have remixes from slow to fast songs and surprise their guests.
 Others choose a slow song that is meaningful to them.